Here are some other projects I’ve led or been involved in.

 Discover Summer Academy

-In August 2020, I was fortunate to be given the opportunity to teach at the Discover Summer Academy.
+In the summers of 2020, 2021 and 2022, I taught at the Discover Summer Academy.
 This is a week-long academic camp for high school students from Slovakia and beyond to learn exciting things beyond the high-school curriculum and participate in numerous workshops.

-For this occasion, I designed a week-long course in Quantum Physics, where we learnt about the recent developments in quantum information, quantum measurements and quantum imaging.
+For the first two summers, I designed a week-long course in Quantum Physics, where we learnt about the recent developments in quantum information, quantum measurements and quantum imaging.
 We touched on topics like teleportation, detecting gravitational waves or potential future uses of quantum physics in medicine.
-I am currently in the process of composing detailed notes from this course, which will appear here once finished.
+For the third summer, I taught a course on Black holes, incorporating concepts from theoretical physics as well as astrophysics, touching on topics like event horizons, quantum gravity, and observational signatures of black holes.

 Unimak